Like wine, Italian food, fashion, and landmarks, Italy is known for inventing some of the world’s leading non-alcoholic drinks and beverages.

 It is prepared by pouring the strawberry syrup into an ice-filled tall glass, adding sparkling water and whipped cream, and then stirring.
 It could be garnished with extra whipped cream, sprinkles, or berries.

-When you visit Italy, go to an Italian restaurant, or have conversations about non-alcoholic Italian drinks and beverages, make sure you try these drinks and insert them into your discussion.
+When you visit Italy, go to an Italian restaurant, or have conversations about non-alcoholic Italian drinks and beverages, try these drinks and insert them into your discussion.